yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 # Solution 1: Almost Perfect

-Let's start from the most neat solution that the evolution has found:
+Let's start from the neatest solution that evolution has found:

 ```push
 (exec.stackdepth